Skyjacker D.B. Cooper’s Real Identity Revealed In 1972 Letter To ‘The Oregonian’ A Code-Breaker Claims

 Rick Sherwood used to be a member of the Army Security Agency.
 He had decoded earlier letters from Cooper, so he was familiar with his writing style.
 He used knowledge from that experience to use military code to decipher Cooper’s letters and identified four phrases that were used multiple times – “D.B.
 Cooper is not real,” “Uncle” or “Unk” which referred to Uncle Sam, “the system,” and “lackey cops.”
 From there, he used a system of letters and numbers to decode those phrases.
 After about two weeks, he had translated “through good ole Unk” into “by skyjacking a jet plane” and “And please tell the lackey cops” into “I am 1st LT Robert Rackstraw.”
 Sherwood’s work was double-checked by another team member.

 Earlier letters had also led investigators to Rackstraw.
 He was cleared by police but remains the main suspect.
-The Daily Astorian reports that he is now 74-years-old and living in San Diego.
+The Daily Astorian reports that he is now 74 years old and living in San Diego.
 Colbert describes Rackstraw as a narcissistic sociopath and served as a paratrooper in the Army.
 He believed himself smarter than everyone else and didn’t think he would ever be caught.

 In 1971, D.B.
 Cooper hijacked a Boeing 727 between Portland and Seattle, Washington.
 He escaped by parachuting from the plane with $200,000 in ransom somewhere around the Oregon-Washington border.
 The case is the only unsolved skyjacking in U.S. history.